 Children’s Wish and Avery’s family would like to thank local vendors and Wish supporters, Wheatland Machine Shop and Riverside Electric for their help with the delivery and installation of this magical Wish.

 Wishes work wonders when communities come together, and we are so happy for you Avery!

-In 2019, K+S Potash Canada announced a $225,000 gift over three years to Children’s Wish Foundation, Saskatchewan Chapter so that they can continue doing what they do best: granting young children the opportunity to realize their greatest wishes, and providing hope and joy to deserving families in our province.
+K+S Potash Canada is honoured to partner with Children’s Wish Foundation, Saskatchewan Chapter so that they can continue doing what they do best: granting young children the opportunity to realize their greatest wishes, and providing hope and joy to deserving families in our province.